-I became so accustomed to the presence of forests that I don’t think I truly conceptualized what it would be like to be so far removed from them.
+I became so accustomed to the presence of forests that I don’t think I truly conceptualized what it would be like to be without them.

 Despite my affinity for nature, I simultaneously find myself drawn back to cultural biodiversity – something the solitude of a forest sorely lacks, but New York City is rich in.

 Living here and working in journalism has provided me with a more comprehensive and pragmatic paradigm through which to see the challenges the things I hold dearest face.

 I can’t deny that I miss the woods I spent so much time in, but I have since discovered nature elsewhere in places I never would have sought it before.